HamzaAdrat/my-repo/template-computo-myst.md

 ---
 name: voronoi-fig
 ---
-On the left, Voronoi associated to a realization of a Poisson process.
-On the right, Voronoi cells associated to a realization of a Ginibre point process.
+On the left, Voronoi cells associated to a realization of a Ginibre process.
+On the right, Voronoi cells associated to a realization of a Poisson process.
 ```

 As we know that circles saturate the isoperimetric inequality, it is sensible to consider classification algorithms based on area and squared perimeter of Voronoi cells.
 In order to avoid side effects, we concentrate on the innermost cells of the observation window.